SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 although it is probably a good idea not too have too many in one column, since this will make it harder to change layout afterwards.

-You can add tools by clicking the green "+" sign, or dragging them from the toolbar:
+You can add tools by clicking the green "+" sign, or __dragging them from the toolbar__:

 ![editing content](images/editing_cells.png "adding tools in block mode")